 Activities at The Hearthstone

-Throughout the week, you’ll find yourself creatively engaged with an active social circle of friends who love to learn, create and explore together.
+Residents in any of our buildings have access to a full complement of event and activities programming.
+Each week, opportunities exist for creative engagement with an active social circle of friends who love to learn, create and explore together.
 Below are just a few examples of the many activities, programs, and special events we host in the community.
-Some events may be available to waitlist members upon request.
-Join us for a tour, and we’ll share the latest calendar for all our upcoming events, including those that may soon be open to the public.

 Arts, Culture & History